TamasPalfi/Mock-Up/Deliverable.md

       -Test that the number of Image objects in database is 1 after creation.

 #### Filter Test Cases
-Helper Functions: As is the case with the other object classes, we need to be able to create instances of each object and associated    objects following it in the hierarchy for testing purposes.
-For the Image test cases, we create the following helper functions:
-   - Create Member:
-      - Pre-Conditions/Params: Name, invitedBy (optional param)
-      - Post-Conditions: Returns a Member object with the following params set: visibility, invited_by, email, password, username,                                points, user_type, is_verified, birthday, and address.
-   - Create Post:
-      - Pre-Conditions: Content, User (optional)
-      - Post-Conditions: Returns a Post object with the following params set: user, url, is_flagged,content, and by_admin.
-   - Create Image:
-      - Pre-Conditions: User, post, image.
-      - Post-Conditions: Returns a Image object with the following params set: user, post, current_image, is_flagged, and by_admin.
-   - Create Filter:
-      - Pre-Conditions: Image
-      - Post-Conditions: Returns a Filter object with the following params set: image, filter_name.

 ***Test Case #1: Creating a Filter Object***